 The idea of a ‘popout’ board was that they had all the qualities of the modern shortboard, but they were manufactured more cheaply, and so more affordable.
 It was an Australian named Shane Steadman who came up with the idea in the 1970s.
 Later ‘foam boards’ were developed that were safer and easier to learn on.

 From the ’80s onwards surfboards haven’t changed too fundamentally.
 Board artwork has become popular; the art of airbrushing and painting surfboards, one of the pioneers being surf artists, Drew Brophy and Eduardo Bolioli.
-Surfboards have become a lot thinner and lighter, allowing more radical surf and aerial maneuvers.
+Surfboards have become a lot thinner and lighter, allowing more radical surf and aerial manoeuvres.
 And in the mid-90s, the almost forgotten longboard came back onto the scene and is still a popular choice amongst surfers today, particularly with the learners and the older surfers.

 Nowadays there are surfboards for every type of wave.
 The ‘gun’ is still popular for big surf, the ‘fish’ is a new variation of the shortboard, the cheaper and safer foamboards are used widely by surf school’s and of course the Malibu or longboard and the shortboards will always be popular choices.